May We See Your Passport Please?

 “Ah, my little thorn bush,” she said, and kissed my forehead.
 “I am the soul of you.
 We came here together many, many years ago.
 Why must you ask me again and again?
 Why do you doubt me?”

 A rapid series of blurred images flashed thru my mind.
 I closed my eyes.
 “That was a dream,” I said.
 “We talk in dreams.”
-And yet where did I learn what I did to that SWAT team?
-And why do I have a wall safe with such odd items in it?”

 “What about the night Oliver Stone came to the house?”
 Florica asked.
 We were walking the path along the river.
 We almost never go out in public together, and people we passed on the path gave us strange looks.